Save Big Buying DIY Project Nuts and Bolts

 McMaster Total: $34.96 — had to order extra because of package sizes.

 Fastenal is an interesting chain of stores.
 I have purchased a lot from them over the years, but I generally quit going there because of frustration.
-They have great quality stuff, and the staff is always friendly and easy to work with, but it seemed like there was always something on my list they didn’t have in stock.
+They have great quality stuff, and the staff is always friendly and easy to work with, but it seemed like there is always something on my list they don’t have in stock.
 That means coming back a second time.
-Yeah, they have a ton of fasteners on the shelves — all the common stuff — but inevitably there was some head type or length that they needed to order for me.
+Yeah, they have a ton of fasteners on the shelves — all the common stuff — but inevitably there was some head type or length they need to order for me.

 Fastenal Total: $33.12

-This is my fastener store of choice.
+This is my fastener store of choice — local in Colorado Springs.
 Bar none, these guys are the best.
-Best customer service, best selection, most likely to have everything I need in stock, etc. Yes, sometimes they have to order things in for me, but it’s the really weird stuff like M3.5 screws — and they’re in the next day.
+Best customer service, best selection, most likely to have everything I need in stock, etc. Yes, sometimes they have to order things in for me, but it’s the really weird stuff like M3.5 screws — and they’re in the next day or so.

 In this case, Lightning Bolt did not have the 5/16″-24 x 1.25″ Button Head or round head, Grade 5 or 8 in stock.
 However, they did have the Stainless Steel version, so they sold me that at a discount to compensate.
 Now that’s customer service!!